kevin-labtani/React-Form-Wizard/README.md

 Let's compare our implementation of a multi step form with formik tot he react-hook-form implementation

+### Formik wizard form example

+Example from formik doc

 ### Final prototype

 We'll be using the following packages:

 - react-router-dom for routing
 - react-hook-form for form creation and validation
 - little-state-machine for state management

 bootstrap for styling